mjsuhonos/wikicore/README.md

 ![Coverage Sankey Diagram](https://github.com/mjsuhonos/wikicore/blob/main/wikicore-sankey.png?raw=true)

 **Note:** Entities can appear in multiple groups.
 "Unique entities" counts each QID once; "across groups" counts include the same entity multiple times if it appears in multiple groups.

 ---

-## Governance and Community

-Wiki Core is intentionally designed as a community project from the ground up — not a product of any single institution, and not beholden to any vendor or standards body.
-That independence is a feature, not a limitation.

-The project is currently in early community formation.
-The core vocabulary and architecture reflect a year of experimentation and research, but the goal is explicitly not to present a finished system for adoption — it's to find collaborators who will stress-test the ideas, identify gaps, and help shape what Wiki Core becomes.
-What we're looking for:

-Developers building discovery systems, cataloguing tools, or semantic pipelines who want an alternative to LCSH that is web-native, Wikidata-anchored, and machine-friendly.
-Ontologists and information scientists who see problems with existing controlled vocabularies and want to work on something better.
-Critics who think the approach is wrong in interesting ways.

-### How decisions get made (for now):

-Wiki Core is currently maintained by a single developer, but the explicit intention is to distribute governance as the community grows.
-Significant changes to vocabulary structure, identifier policies, or core philosophy will be discussed openly in GitHub Issues before implementation.
-Nothing about the architecture is considered settled.

-### What we explicitly don't want:

-For Wiki Core to become another project where one institution's priorities quietly dominate.
-If you're considering contributing, you have as much right to shape the direction as anyone.
-Contributions, critique, and questions are welcome via GitHub Issues or by reaching out directly.

----